 Fast answer: dry vs wet AMD at a glance

-Honest one-liner: any new distortion of straight lines or sudden central blur in someone over 50 is a wet AMD red flag — it needs same-week assessment, not a routine optician appointment in 6 months.
+Honest one-liner: any new distortion of straight lines or sudden central blur in someone over 50 is a wet AMD red flag — it needs same-week assessment, not a routine optician appointment in six months.

 What is age-related macular degeneration?

 The macula is the central 5 mm of the retina, packed with cone photoreceptors and responsible for sharp central vision, reading, fine detail, colour and face recognition.
-Age-related macular degeneration (AMD) is a progressive disease of the macular retinal pigment epithelium (RPE), Bruch’s membrane and choriocapillaris driven by ageing, oxidative stress and complement-mediated inflammation.
+Age-related macular degeneration is a progressive disease of the macular retinal pigment epithelium (RPE), Bruch’s membrane and choriocapillaris driven by ageing, oxidative stress and complement-mediated inflammation.

 Lipoprotein and cellular debris accumulates as drusen beneath the RPE.
 Over years RPE function fails, photoreceptors atrophy and central vision gradually deteriorates — this is the dry pathway.
 In a subset of patients the choroid grows new, abnormal blood vessels through Bruch’s membrane (choroidal neovascularisation) which leak fluid and blood beneath or within the retina — this is the wet pathway and can cause rapid sight loss within weeks if untreated.